Euphrates: Environmental and social effects

 The construction of the dams and irrigation schemes on the Euphrates has had a significant impact on the environment and society of each riparian country.
 The dams constructed as part of GAP – in both the Euphrates and the Tigris basins – have affected 382 villages and almost 200,000 people have been resettled elsewhere.
 The largest number of people was displaced by the building of the Atatürk Dam, which alone affected 55,300 people.
 A survey among those who were displaced showed that the majority were unhappy with their new situation and that the compensation they had received was considered insufficient.
-The flooding of Lake Assad led to the forced displacement of c.
+The flooding of Euphrates Lake led to the forced displacement of c.
 4,000 families, who were resettled in other parts of northern Syria as part of a now abandoned plan to create an "Arab belt" along the borders with Turkey and Iraq.

 Apart from the changes in the discharge regime of the river, the numerous dams and irrigation projects have also had other effects on the environment.
 The creation of reservoirs with large surfaces in countries with high average temperatures has led to increased evaporation; thereby reducing the total amount of water that is available for human use.
 Annual evaporation from reservoirs has been estimated at 2 km3 in Turkey, 1 km3 in Syria and 5 km3 in Iraq.
 Water quality in the Iraqi Euphrates is low because irrigation water tapped in Turkey and Syria flows back into the river, together with dissolved fertilizer chemicals used on the fields.
 The salinity of Euphrates water in Iraq has increased as a result of upstream dam construction, leading to lower suitability as drinking water.
 The many dams and irrigation schemes, and the associated large-scale water abstraction, have also had a detrimental effect on the ecologically already fragile Mesopotamian Marshes and on freshwater fish habitats in Iraq.